Myonmu/VulkanTut/README.md

 ## Architecture

-Some guides and explanations on consolidated architectural choices.
+Here are some guides and explanations on consolidated architectural choices, serve as reminders.

 (Some architectural choices are under revision, and are not yet presented).

 ### Table of Contents